Healthdirect Free Australian health advice you can count on.

 What is an umbilical hernia?

-An umbilical hernia is a lump at the umbilicus (belly button).
+An umbilical hernia is a lump at the belly button (umbilicus).

-Weak spots can develop in the layer of muscle, resulting in the contents of the abdomen, along with the inner layer, pushing through the abdominal wall.
+Weak spots can develop in this area allowing part of the bowel to push through the abdominal wall, below the skin.
 This produces a lump called a hernia.

 Illustration showing a Umbilical hernia repair (child).